cyberbotics/webots-doc/guide/the-user-interface.md

 ![](images/fast-button.png =26x26) The `Fast` menu item (and button) is like `Run`, except that no graphical rendering is performed (Webots PRO only).
-As the graphical rendering is disabled (black screen) this allows for a faster simulation and therefore this is well suited for cpu-intensive simulations (genetic algorithms, vision, learning, etc.).
+As the graphical rendering is disabled (black screen) this allows for a faster simulation and therefore is well suited for cpu-intensive simulations (genetic algorithms, vision, learning, etc.).

 ### Build Menu